Abdelhakiem/Smart_Plant/Read_me.txt

-Smart plant is a simple arduino project
+Smart plant is a simple arduino project.
+Its main responsibilty is to manage watering the plant.